All children from Pre-primary to Year 12 are guaranteed places at their local public school.

 - Enrolling your child if they have a special learning need

-A year of part-time Kindergarten is available at your local school or Community Kindergarten.
+A year of part-time Kindergarten is available at your local public school or Community Kindergarten.

 While it is not compulsory, almost all parents enrol their children so they get the best start to learning at school.